 The earliest Christian theologies in the late 1st or early 2nd century did not have a virgin birth.
 This is not some reckless opinion of a bloviating atheist blogger.
 The fact that the earliest Synoptic Gospel (Mark), and the latest canonical Gospel (John) both lack a virgin birth story offers compelling support, despite the barrage of historical apologetics invented to explain away such critical omissions.
-The reason Mark and John lacked a virgin birth, which becomes clear when we glean information about what sort of people were using them, is because the communities that consumed these stories did not have a theology which required a virgin birth; in fact, the virgin birth would have only obfuscated their theologies.
+The reason Mark and John lacked a virgin birth, which becomes clear when we glean information about what sort of people were using them, is because the communities that consumed these stories did not require a virgin birth; the virgin birth would have only obfuscated their theologies.
 In other words, the virgin birth was born later due to evolution within the surviving sect’s theology.

-Matthew, which is the earliest Synoptic Gospel which includes a birth story, does not seem to have originally included it, either.
+Matthew, which is the first of the Synoptic Gospels to contain a virgin birth, does not seem to have originally included it, either.
 Some of Matthew’s earliest consumers were a group of Jewish-looking Christians called the Ebionites.
 The Ebionites, like Mark’s consumers, the Basilideans, rejected the virgin birth and post-death resurrection.
 Another Matthean group called the Cerinthians likewise rejected the virgin birth.
 Specifically, Mark and Matthew’s consumers had a theology which presumed that Jesus and the Christ were separate, and it was via the Spirit descending onto Jesus after baptism that he gained his demon-casting ability and his mandate for martyrdom.